To date, over one million companies in the US engage in some form of e-commerce — with payment processors such as Stripe leading the way.

-The company provides more than a high-quality product to its customers; they also offer high-quality customer service.
+The company provides more than a high-quality product to its customers; it also offers high-quality customer service.

-Stripe has one of the best reputations in their niche for the way they treat their customers and serve them.
+Stripe has one of the best reputations in its niche for how it treats customers.

-One of the main reasons that small businesses prefer Stripe’s platform is because it operates out-of-site, unlike other competitors.
+One of the main reasons small businesses prefer Stripe’s platform is that it operates out of sight, unlike other competitors.

-Stripe’s largest competitor, PayPal, makes sure that the user knows they’re using a PayPal checkout.
+Stripe’s largest competitor, PayPal, ensures that the user knows they’re using a PayPal checkout.